The Situation

 2 - Route Processor

-The Route Processor enables you to set conditions under which telemetry data will be sent to other points in the processing chain.
+The $link[page,220155,auto$] enables you to set conditions under which telemetry data will be sent to other points in the processing chain.
 In this case, it filters three types of events from the incoming data for processing: Access, Transaction, and Bootup.
 Any events that don't match these three types are sent directly to the storage location.

 3 - Encrypt Processor